 2020 Collegiate Advocacy Day at the Capitol

-Exciting news!
-FMEA has once again facilitated the drafting and filing of the Florida Seal of Fine Arts Program legislation, Senate Bill 1740 by Florida State Senator Darryl Rouson, and its identical companion bill in the house, House Bill 1375 by Representative Ben Diamond.
+Like last year, FMEA facilitated the drafting and sponsoring of the Florida Seal of Fine Arts Program legislation, Senate Bill 1740 by Florida State Senator Darryl Rouson, and its identical companion bill in the house, House Bill 1375 by Representative Ben Diamond.
+As in 2020, the Senate bill passed through two of its three committees of reference.
+The House version was, unfortunately, not heard in any of its House committees.
+The 2021 Legislative Session ended on April 30.
+While this is disappointing, legislation often takes several years before ultimately passing.

 The National Association for Music Education (NAfME) has awarded FMEA the 2019 Excellence in Advocacy Award in recognition of their efforts advocating for music education.
 FMEA President Dr. Steven Kelly, Executive Director Dr. Kathleen D. Sanz, Immediate Past-President Dr. Kenneth Williams, President-Elect Dr. Shelby Chipman, Past President Dr. John Southall, Government Relations/Advocacy Chair Jeanne Reynolds, and FMEA Collegiates accepted the award during NAfME's June 19 Hill Day activities.